LightForm-group/matflow-user-documentation/README.md

 - New Matflow environments can have module load/activate venv steps under `setup` key

 - It is best to stick with using `python_script` as the label for any python executables, for consistency with existing matflow tasks which you might want to call in your workflow which will expect this label

+- (python) functions used in task schemas which return values directly should return a dictionary with keys corresponding to the output parameters

 ## about YAML